 - Mix in vanilla extract.

-- Keep alternating flour and pumpkin, mixing in between each addition until you are done with the whole thing.
+- Add in about half cup of pumpkin puree and mix.
+Keep alternating flour and pumpkin, mixing in between each addition until you are done with the whole thing.

 Don’t want to miss a recipe?
 Sign up for the FREE Amira's Pantry newsletter delivered to your inbox with lots of tips and surprises!

 - 3 cups all-purpose flour

 - 1 teaspoon cinnamon

 - ¼ teaspoon cloves

 - 1 15 oz can pure pumpkin.
 Equals to 1 ¾ cup

 - 4 ounce Cream Cheese at room temperature

 - 1 to 1 ½ cups Powdered Sugar